iKy0ff/manga-tracker/README.md

 - The dashboard's data file is loaded with a cache-busting timestamp (`manga_history_data.js?v=...`), so browsers — mobile ones especially — always pull the latest synced data instead of a stale cached copy.
 - The `local-fallback/fetch_manga_stats.vbs` script and its Windows Task Scheduler job are no longer required once the GitHub Actions workflow is running, but can be kept as a manual/offline fallback.
 - Everything here — the workflow, the sync script, and the dashboard — reads from the same `manga_history_data.js` file, so Option A and Option B are fully interchangeable; you can switch between them at any time without touching your data.
+- `manga-pace-ledger.html`'s `<head>` includes a description meta tag plus Open Graph / Twitter Card tags, so pasting the dashboard link into Discord, Slack, or similar shows a proper title, blurb, and thumbnail instead of a bare URL.
+If you fork this and change the GitHub Pages URL, update the `og:image` and `og:url` values in the `<head>` to match.
+- This project is licensed under **MIT** (see `LICENSE`) — anyone can copy, modify, or reuse the code as long as the copyright notice is kept.